Season 5: Episode 5: Pauline Marie Gairanod

 Could you share a bit about your background?

-I grew up in Zamboanga City, a beautiful city with currently less than a million people by the sea in the southern part of the Philippines.
-I lived there until I was about 15, then moved to Metro Manila to attend university and later law school.
-Although it’s the capital and has grown exponentially, many in Metro Manila still consider Zamboanga provincial.
+I grew up in Zamboanga City, a beautiful city by the sea in the southern part of the Philippines with currently less than a million people.
+Although it has grown exponentially over the years, many in Metro Manila, the capital, still consider Zamboanga “provincial".

 How did the Foreign Attorney position at Milbank Munich Office come along?